MrYsLab/telemetrix-esp32/README.md

 Telemetrix for ESP32 allows you to control and monitor ESP32 devices remotely using Python on your PC.
 It supports both WI-FI and Bluetooth Low Energy (BLE) transports.

+Input data is reported via callbacks for fast and efficient data notifications.

-It supports the following features:
+The Python clients support the following features:

 * Analog Input
 * Analog Output (PWM)